• BirthdayParadox.EXE ~ Freeware for a registered member — Permanent (Lifetime) Membership.

 I thought more deeply on this repetition fact.
 I reconciled the one-element attribute with strings-of-elements.
 For example, I look at a sequence of 8 roulette numbers as an eight-element string.
 The degree of certainty is better than 50% that such string should contain one repetition (duplication).
 One of the eight numbers should be a repeat with a 50-50 chance.
 The same is true about lottery drawings.
 In this case, the element is the index of the combination (or set) drawn.
 Every lotto combination, for example, is defined by an index or lexicographical order, or lexicographic rank.

 With this new knowledge in mind, I studied some real data: Lottery drawings and roulette spins.
 I was somehow surprised to discover that repetition occurs close to that cutoff point of the 50-50 chance!
 I should also point out that the strength of the analysis and system creation is stronger at the beginning of the game.
-For lottery and lotto, the beginning is clear: A game starts with the first draw of a game format.
-For roulette, a beginning is the very first spin uvda day.
+For lottery and lotto, the beginning is clear: A game starts with the first drawing of a game format.
+For roulette, a beginning is the very first spin of the day.

 My mathematical analysis has been helped a great deal by new games in the Pennsylvania State Lottery.
 They started a new pick-5 digit lottery game named Quinto.
 At the time of this writing, the Quinto game offered me for analysis 397 drawings.
 I used my own software for analysis.
 I included that type of software only in the horseracing bundle: BrightH3.exe.
-Da name of the program goes as UnderOverH3.exe or something like that.
+The name of the program goes as UnderOverH3.exe or something like that.
 I got similar software for most lottery and gambling forms.
 I didn't include the programs in my software bundles because I wasn't a strong believer in systems derived from the probability of repetition.
-I only discovered this month, September of the year uv grace 2009, that repetition plays a very important role in gambling systems.
+I only discovered this month, September of the year of grace 2009, that repetition plays a very important role in gambling systems.

-I looked at the report for the Quinto game.
-Once again, I am a Johnny-Come-Late kid!
-I ran Collisions.EXE, option R = Reversed Duplication Problem.
-The parameters are 0, 99999, and a degree of certainty DC = 50% (do not type the percentage sign).
-The program calculates that some 373 Quinto drawings are necessary to reach a 50-50 chance of repetition.
-Question is, should I wait 373 draws before I play the previous draws?
 I think of that margin of error the pollsters apply in political polling (especially during electoral seasons).
 It is 3%, plus or minus.
 In this case, 3% of 373 is something like 11 drawings.
 Thus, I start playing the system 11 Quinto draws before 373.
 In the case of Pennsylvania lottery Quinto, the first repeat occurred right on the nose: Draw #373!
 Boy, o, boy!
 Play 373 tickets for 11 drawings for a cost of $4103 and win $50,000!

 Pennsylvania lottery has also a new 5-number lotto game (5 from 43).
 The game had 604 draws at this time of analysis.
 The 50-50 chance of a repeat-combination leads to a result of 1156 draws, with a 3%-margin of error equal to 35.
 Thus, the system should be played starting at draw # 1156 – 35 = 1121.
 About two years worth of drawings…